 Note that this method only dumps the arrays holding the inputs, targets, and candidates to a .npz file.
 It does not ensure that the function or base design are consistent, so it is up to the user to ensure that the new design parameters are the same as the parameters for the old one.

-Parameters filename (str or file) - Filename or file object where design will be saved set_batch_targets (new_targets)
+Parameters filename (str or file) - Filename or file object where design will be saved Returns None set batch targets (new targets)

 Batch version of set_next_target for a Sequential Design